10 Remote Work from Home Jobs That Pay Well

 The global pandemic has accelerated the work-from-home movement in a big way.
 More than half of the American workforce was working remotely as of April 2020, according to a survey by freelancing platform Upwork.
 Before the COVID-19 pandemic, about half of hiring managers hired remote talent.
 Today, that has increased to 94 percent [1].

-This is good news for anyone interested in working from home and enjoying the benefits it provides.
+This is good news for anyone interested in working from home jobs and enjoying the benefits they provide.

 In this article, we’ll take a look at ten jobs (many of them with entry-level options) that hire remote employees.
-These jobs pay well—higher than the national median annual wage of $45,760 —and are projected to be in demand through 2030, according to the US Bureau of Labor Statistics (BLS).
+These jobs pay well and are projected to be in demand through 2032, according to the US Bureau of Labor Statistics (BLS).
 You’ll also learn more about the benefits of working from home, and some tips for applying to remote jobs.

 10 real work-from-home jobs that are hiring